-Imagine a local small business specializing in growing and delivering colorful and artistically arranged bouquets of flowers throughout three central North Carolina communities.
-Imagine that this business is so well supported by a wide range of dedicated community organizations and individuals, that for every signature bouquet of flowers sold this enterprise is also able to provide a free bouquet of flowers to an individual living in a nursing home, or to a teacher, or a social worker- someone who is often overlooked or unappreciated in our society.
-And finally, imagine that these flowers are grown, cultivated, designed, and delivered by a young man in the community living with autism.
+Imagine a local small business specializing in cultivating and delivering locally and organically grown bouquets of flowers throughout three central North Carolina communities.
+Imagine that this business is so well supported by a wide range of dedicated community organizations and individuals, that for every signature bouquet of flowers sold this enterprise is also able to provide a free bouquet of flowers to a teacher, police officer, social worker- or other individual who is often overlooked or under appreciated in our society.
+And finally, imagine that these flowers are grown, designed, and delivered by a young man in the community living with autism.
 A young man who has started this small business to promote the belief that having a disability does not prohibit someone from contributing to the world in a beautiful way.

 In the United States...